olixu/cloudflare-ip-ping/README.md

  - the number of threads to fit the performance of your computer and your network capacity.
  - the THRESHOLD under which the ip and latency will be logged into the log file.

+## Windows Clients
+If you are using windows 10 x64.
+You can directly use the package I packed, It can be found [here].(https://github.com/olixu/cloudflare-ip-ping/releases)

  ## How to contribute this repo
  You could open an issue and upload your log file, tell me whether this script works or not, please attach your location and your network supplier.